 Carrie joins the Climb Wyoming board with a keen interest in helping women and girls achieve success.
-She is the founder of the Raising Girls program, a nonprofit developed in 2010 to inspire thought and dialogue, and help girls thrive.
+She is the founder of Raising Girls, a program developed in 2010 to inspire thought and dialogue that helps girls thrive.
 She has a degree in Human Development from Boston College and has worked in the field of change management at various non-profits and equity research at The Brandywine Funds.
-She served on the Board of Directors of the Community Foundation of Jackson Hole, including serving as Chair in 2011.
+She served on the Board of Directors of the Community Foundation of Jackson Hole for 10 years, including serving as Chair in 2011.
 Currently, she also serves the board of GAP!
 Girls Actively Participating.
 Carrie lives in Jackson and has two teenage daughters.